-Interested in purchasing a 3D printer but not sure how to get started?
+Once you've decided that 3D printing could help you bottom line, you might not know how to get started with making a purchase.
 We’ve outlined 5 recommended steps to point you in the right direction.

 The most important step in making a 3D printer purchase is to have an internal discussion about your needs.
 There are many questions you need to answer internally before you can really start any effective research, including: